syntevo/docs/src/SmartGit/Manual/GUI/Blame.md

 The **History of current line** view displays the 'history' of the currently selected line from the **Document** view.
 The 'history' consists of all detected *past* and *future* versions of the line, as it is present in the select **View Commit**.
-The position of the currently selected line from the **Document** view is denoted by pale borders surrounding the corresponding line in the **History** view.
+The position of the currently selected line from the **Document** view is denoted by pale borders surrounding the corresponding line in the **History of current line** view.

 The detection of a link between a *past* and a *future* version of a line depends on the changes which have happened in a commit: